civetweb/civetweb/docs/UserManual.md

       URI is <?=mg.request_info.uri?>
     </p>

 Lua is known for it's speed and small size.
-Civetweb currently uses Lua version 5.2.4.
+CivetWeb currently uses Lua version 5.2.4.
 The documentation for it can be found in the [Lua 5.2 reference manual](http://www.lua.org/manual/5.2/).